Rise of Populism Exacerbates Repression of Independent Journalism [Report]

 “Journalists around the world now have less reason to believe that Washington will come to their aid if their basic rights are violated,” stated the report.

 Of all the countries which showed a decline of press freedom in the last five years, 63 percent also showed that there was violence directed toward journalists in some capacity.
-Recently, the most talked about case of violence was the 2018 murder of Washington Post columnist Jamal Khashoggi who was killed in Saudi Arabian consulate for his negative coverage of the country’s leaders, but this is just one of the many incidents in recent years.
+Recently, the most talked about case of violence was the 2018 murder of Washington Post columnist Jamal Khashoggi who was killed in a Saudi Arabian consulate for his negative coverage of the country’s leaders, but this is just one of the many incidents in recent years.

 However, the news is not all bad.
 In Ethiopia, Malaysia, Armenia, Ecuador, and The Gambia the report found that with their increased democratic progress there was also a rise in press freedom.
 And countries in the Americas and Asia-pacific saw no net change in press freedom since 2014, despite some efforts by country leaders.
 Also, the report stated that freedom of the press is often one of the first democratic components to come back after times of oppression.